Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 How to register your business name with CAC in Nigeria

-As of today, registering your business name with CAC in Nigeria can take place online and offline, depending on your choice.
+As of today, registering your business name online in Nigeria is possible with CAC.

-Either way, the following contains the best steps on how to register your business name in Nigeria.
+Either way, the following contains steps to register a business name in Nigeria.

 #1.
 Give your business a name